 At St Helen’s Catholic Primary School, we teach 45 minutes to one hour of maths daily and aim for all of our children to be fluent, confident and passionate mathematicians.
 We want them to develop their skills, understanding and fascination for maths throughout their time at school and be able to apply their knowledge accurately in the future.

 We use the White Rose Maths Scheme of Learning across the school for progression and mastery whilst guaranteeing the curriculum objectives are delivered.
 Through this scheme, our lessons are characterised by a CPA (concrete, pictorial, abstract) approach.
 Within this approach we use a range of appropriate manipulatives to support understanding and to allow children access to deeper understanding.
 The progression through the number operations is detailed in our school’s Calculation Guidance.
-In the juniors we also use the Busy Ants Maths Ants Maths scheme, where appropriate to further support, reinforce and consolidate learning.
+We also use supporting resources where appropriate to further support, reinforce and consolidate learning.

 We are committed to a rich maths curriculum, which focuses on children’s conceptual understanding.
 We see mathematical understanding as an interconnected network where children draw links between concepts.
 In order for children to develop an interconnected network, at St Helen’s we use conceptual variation to look at the same idea through a number of different representations, at a number of different levels.